satriyoaji/svelte-crud-sensor/README.md

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`).
+Then copy the environment variables `.env.example` to `.env` and adjust your own API Base URL.
+Finally you can start a development server:
 ```bash
 npm run dev